INTEGRAL STRENGTH-GRID SYSTEM-- INTEGRAL KEEL, TANKS, AND SUB-SOLE TO ENHANCE STRUCTURAL INTEGRITY.

 Weight of keel and primary sea loads are evenly distributed throughout entire grid structure.

-Integral tanks enhance the hulls strength, and serve as a double bottom that can prevent flooding if the hull is holed at the location of the tanks.
+Integral FRP tanks enhance the hull's strength, and serves as a double bottom that can prevent flooding if the hull is holed at the location of the tanks.

-Ballast is sealed within the keel, as a safeguard against flooding if the keel is holed.
+Ballast is double-sealed within the keel as a safeguard against flooding if the keel is ever holed.

 Integral Strength-Grid System™